AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

   >[!NOTE]
   >
-  > The [!UICONTROL Household] report can include only one dimension.
+  > The [!UICONTROL Household Reach & Frequency] report can include only one dimension.

 * [!UICONTROL Metrics]

   >[!NOTE]
   >
-  >The [!UICONTROL Household] report can include either overlap metrics or non-overlap metrics, but not both.
+  >The [!UICONTROL Household Reach & Frequency] report can include either overlap metrics or non-overlap metrics, but not both.

 * [!UICONTROL Conversion Metrics] (sorted by advertiser)